MediaArea/MediaConch/Narrative.md

 ![MediaInfo Windows](/Design/GUI/MediaInfoWindows.png)

-The Matroska container requires a distinct interface that allows for its hierarchical structure to be reviewed and navigated.
-The presentation should allow for MKV elements to be expanded, condensed, or filtered according to element id or associated conformity issues.
+For deep analysis, a distinct interface that allows for its hierarchical structure to be reviewed and navigated.
+The presentation should allow for MKV and FFV1 elements to be expanded, condensed, or filtered according to element id or associated conformity issues.

 ![CLI output sample](/Design/CLI/CLIOutputMockup.png)